-Unfortunately, group chair Natasha Hughes, a Master of Wine who later (jokingly?) declares that the next person to interrupt her must run three laps around the swimming pool, disagrees.
-Hughes finds the pairing unsatisfactory and the wine dirty.
+Group chair Natasha Hughes, a Master of Wine who (jokingly?) declared that the next person to interrupt her must run three laps around the swimming pool, rains on their parade.
+Hughes finds the wine dirty and the pairing unsatisfactory.

 But if you have a passion for anything, whether cricket, cameras, cooking or comic book collecting, you might imagine how a wine fan gets excited about what Bordeaux goes best with braised pork belly.

-Pairing also makes intuitive sense as I tell friends who pooh-pooh the practice but will argue to the death over what gin is best for a martini, what ketchup brand is the only legitimate one for a hot dog, or the legitimacy of pineapple on pizza.
+Pairing makes intuitive sense as I tell friends who pooh-pooh the practice but will argue endlessly about the best gin for a martini, the ideal burger toppings or the legitimacy of pineapple on pizza.

-Here in Beijing, at popular hot pot restaurant Haidilao, my friends painstakingly blend dipping sauces from a condiment buffet with dozens of options: spicy chili oil, salty sauce, the sweet and sour touches of sugars and vinegars, and more.
-They are creating the equal of a wine, a magical concoction that matches all that emerges from the bubbling broth.
+At popular hot pot restaurant Haidilao, my friends painstakingly blend dipping sauces from a condiment buffet with dozens of options: spicy chili oil, salty soy sauce, the sweet and sour touches of sugars and vinegars, and more.
+They are creating the equal of a wine, a magical concoction to match all that emerges from the bubbling broth.
 So it makes sense some wines will match that broth and those sauces better than others, no?

 Anyway, back to table five.

 Hughes calls over Andrew Caillardâ€”Australian, fellow Master of Wine, and event co-chair.
 He tries the wine and declares it faulty.
 Perhaps in some European events it might get 16 or 16.5 points out of 20, he says dismissively.
 But in Australia, where screw tops dominate and corks are a minority, it would be a 13.

 That sounds harsh to this novice of wine and pig ear pairing.